Everything you need to know...

 I am a photographer, writer, researcher and publisher with a curiosity about everyday things and the ordinary places in which I live and work.

-Our students have worked with the NHS and social change charity Good Things Foundation, with theatre company Third Angel, and design studios and agencies such as Why Not Associates and Graphic Thought Facility.
+You’ll engage in authentic work experiences with external partners and using live briefs.
+Our students have worked with the NHS, social change charity Good Things Foundation, the BBC, and design studios and agencies such as Why Not Associates and Graphic Thought Facility.

 Come to an open day